Asia’s kitesurfing game is strong

 Sounds awful, right?

 Surfing, longboarding, wake, SUP, and kitesurfing are all on the menu here.
-In fact, a brand new 2.0 cable wake park is just about to open, expectedly in July 2018.
+In fact, a brand new 2.0 cable wake park just opened in Siargao in the summer of 2018.

 Looking for fellow kite travelers, digital nomads and sport-addicts to connect with?
 Join our growing facebook group!